-Table 3 Order of Noun used in medicine product warnings
+Table 3.
+Order of nouns used in medicine product warnings

 Defined by Lyon (1977), first order entities are directly referring to a person, animals, objects, and other organisms which are situated in space.
 The current research categorized the concrete nouns of medicine product warnings.